RotherOSS/doc-otobo-installation/content/installation-docker.rst

 Here is a example using the devel image for the OTOBO 10.1.x branch from Docker Hub.

 .. note::
-    These coḿmands do not reinstall or upgrade the installed OTOBO packages.
+    These commands do not reinstall or upgrade the installed OTOBO packages.

 .. code-block:: bash